 Day 2- In ancient times skins were used instead of bottles.
 When new wine was poured in, there was still fermentation going on.
-The new wine needed the elasticity of the new skins.
-Old skins had lost their elasticity.
-If new wine were poured into them they could only burst for the pressure.
+The new wine needed the elasticity of the new skins since old skins had lost their elasticity.
+If new wine were poured into them they could only burst from the pressure.

 Jesus is saying that when we take a new idea and try to fit it with an old format we may lose the new idea because the old way does not have the flexibility to contain the new.
 Therefore there are times when it is far better to introduce the new idea in its own new packaging and not try to amend, patch, rewrite, or revise.

-Day 3- And so Jesus' disciples established Christianity APART from Judaism.
+Day 3- And so Christ's disciples established Christianity APART from Judaism.
 It was too new and radical to have ever fit into the Jewish mold.
-And God had initiated all this not by just sending another Jewish prophet but by sending his own son in the likeness of sinful man.
+And God had initiated all this not by just sending another Jewish prophet, but by sending his own son in the likeness of sinful man.